-1. Limited Resource Allocation for Security Testing
+1. Limited Resources for Security Testing

 For most SaaS startups, the business focus lies on increasing their revenue generation.
 The limited resources that are available are hence dedicated to aspects like product development and innovation.
 As a result, security takes a back seat.
 Additionally, a large number of these startups do not have any personnel or role dedicated to security.
 This means that security is often a grey area and is often handled by individuals who are not fully equipped for the task and preoccupied by other priorities.